Nikon D800E vs Df

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

-The Df is a recent model that features in the current product line-up of Nikon.
-In contrast, the D800E has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the D800E was succeeded by the Nikon D810, while the Df does not have a direct successor.
+Both the D800E and the Df have been discontinued, but can regularly be found used on eBay.
+The D800E was replaced by the Nikon D810, while the Df does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Nikon D800E Manual (free pdf) or the online Nikon Df Manual.

 So what conclusions can be drawn?
 Is there a clear favorite between the Nikon D800E and the Nikon Df?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.